-l.
-On which side of the sky does the tree have more branches?
-(Answer below) 2.
-Write your opinion, why are there more branches on the sout h side?
-(Answer below)
+1. On which side of the sky does the tree have more branches?

+2. Write your opinion, why are there more branches on the south side?

 Look at the picture and substantiate their construction idea.
 Link the idea to the location of the tree branches, the sides of the sky and the functions of the leaves.